 Men, in particular, have long been conditioned to “suck it up” when it comes to dealing with the results of a traumatic experience.
 In fact, it wasn’t until 1980 that the American Psychiatric Association (APA) recognized Post-traumatic Stress Disorder (PTSD) as the result of having gone through a traumatic experience – in this case, combat.
 But even with the acknowledgment that the effects of trauma from war are real — and many veterans are receiving the treatment they need — the effects of other forms of trauma on men have yet to be fully recognized and affirmed.
 These everyday guys may bury their trauma so deep that symptoms such as panic attacks, pain disorders, phobias, and addictions seem to come out of nowhere.
 Helping men recover from trauma (including PTSD) and its after-effects is one of several counseling services for men offered by the Men’s Resource Center of West Michigan.

-Al Heystek, a therapist at the Men’s Resource Center and Randy Flood, psychotherapist, and Director of the Center both facilitate individual and group men’s psychotherapy programs.
+Al Heystek, a therapist at the Men’s Resource Center and Randy Flood, psychotherapist and Director of the Center, both facilitate individual and group men’s psychotherapy programs.
 Heystek is trained in Eye Movement Desensitization Reprocessing (EMDR) and Flood is the co-creator of the Experiential Reclamation Therapy (ERT) program.
 In this Revealing Men podcast, they sit down to discuss trauma and the importance of men reaching out for help.
-You can read excerpts from the conversation below (edited for clarity and space) or listen to the complete podcast on Spotify, Google Play, or Apple Podcasts.
+You can read excerpts from the conversation below (edited for clarity and length) or listen to the complete podcast on Spotify, Google Play, or Apple Podcasts.

 Men’s Relationship to Trauma